synerthink/dotlanth/docs/src/dotdb/overview.md

 # DotDB Overview

 DotDB (Dotlanth Database) is a high-performance document database designed to work seamlessly with DotVM.
-It provides efficient state management, document storage, and query capabilities optimized for blockchain and high-performance applications.
+It provides efficient state management, document storage, and query capabilities optimized for high-performance applications.

 ## What is DotDB?